Alongside self-confidence, body image concerns leave behind disastrous remnants.

 That desire to imitate the looks of others, from celebrities to peers, continues to surge within you.
 Though you are no longer a preteen, you are still prone to body image concerns.

-Being an adult doesn’t mean your desire to fit in suddenly decreases.
+Being an adult doesn’t mean your desire to fit in suddenly goes away.

 Society is a constant influence.
 The collective’s stance on the appropriate body type influences everyone.
 If your body doesn’t match this ideal figure, you will feel degraded.
 This feeling of contempt towards your body is, sadly, normal.